m1guelpf/swift-realtime-openai/README.md

 [![Swift Version](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fm1guelpf%2Fswift-realtime-openai%2Fbadge%3Ftype%3Dswift-versions&color=brightgreen)](http://swift.org)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/m1guelpf/swift-realtime-openai/main/LICENSE)

-This library provides a transparent interface for interacting with OpenAI's new Realtime API.
+This library provides a simple interface for implementing multi-modal conversations using OpenAI's new Realtime API.

-It will soon also provide an abstraction over itself that manages the conversation for you, and another layer that automatically handles voice conversations soon after.
+It also gives you a transparent layer over the API for advanced use cases, and will soon include another layer that automatically handles recording the user's microphone and playing back the assistant's response.

 ## Installation